Benn, Seguin score twice, Stars beat Jets 5-1

 In the second period, the Jets’ Kyle Connor scored his second goal of the season and the first against Bishop after 82 minutes, 10 seconds.

-The Stars scored their second power-play goal at 7:26 of the second period.
-Standing at the left of the net, Benn stopped the puck, moved it to his forehand and stuffed it into the left corner.

-Benn’s second goal came at 7:38 of the third, just six seconds after Myers was called for high sticking.
-Benn redirected a pass from Seguin.

 The first period ended with 14 minutes of penalties in the final second.
-At 19:59, the Stars’ Marc Methot went off for holding and Winnipeg’s Dustin Byfuglien retaliated by cross checking Methot.
-On the ensuing faceoff, Brett Ritchie of Dallas and the Jets’ Adam Lowry dropped their gloves and drew fighting majors at 20:00.
+At 19:59, the Methot went off for holding and Winnipeg’s Dustin Byfuglien retaliated with a cross checking penalty.
+On the ensuing faceoff, Brett Ritchie of Dallas and Lowry dropped their gloves and drew fighting majors at 20:00.

 NOTES: The Dallas record for power-play goals in a game is four, achieved 10 times.
-Defenseman Philippe Boucher in 2006 was the only Star with three power-play goals in a game. … Dallas was 3 for 5 on the power play, Winnipeg 0 for 3. … Hellebuyck’s personal regular-season winning streak ended at 10, including his last nine games last season. … Winnipeg had beaten Dallas eight straight times dating to Oct.
-27, 2016. … Benn’s first goal was his 600th NHL point. … Connor Carrick‘s assist on Radulov’s goal was his third in the first two games.
+Defenseman Philippe Boucher in 2006 was the only Star with three power-play goals in a game. … Dallas was 3 for 5 on the power play, Winnipeg 0 for 3. … Hellebuyck’s personal regular-season winning streak ended at 10, including his last nine games last season. … Connor Carrick’s assist on Radulov’s goal was his third in the first two games.
 Carrick’s highest total in his four previous seasons was eight assists for Toronto in 2017-18.
 His had three assists in a three-game span as a rookie in February 2014.

 UP NEXT